IMPACTASSETS 50™

 Total Assets Under Management: $100 – 499M

-Asset Class: Private Debt - Absolute Return / Notes, Private Equity
+Asset Class: Private Debt - Absolute Return / Notes

 Primary UN Sustainable Development Goal: 7 – Affordable & Clean Energy